 Flexible with Lenses

-If you cannot find a lens that you are looking for, you can just adapt a lens from a different system.
-For instance, if you have a Sony a7r ii and are not happy with the Sony 16-35, you can use the Canon wide angle lenses.
+If you cannot find a lens that you are looking for, you can just adopt a lens from a different system.
+For instance, if you have a Sony a7r ii and are not happy with the Sony 16-35, you can use the Canon wide-angle lenses.

 Furthermore, the lenses of mirrorless cameras are more advanced.